Choosing the Best Private Fentanyl Addiction Rehab Center

 - Fentanyl is often prescribed to patients who are suffering from chronic pain but don’t respond to other opiate medications and to those recovering from surgery.

-- Fentanyl is sold as Actiq, Sublimaze, and Duragesic.
-It is a popular street drug as well and is often sold as TNT, China girl, jackpot, murder 8 and other names, according to the National Institute on Drug Abuse.
+- Fentanyl is sold under the brand names of Actiq, Sublimaze, and Duragesic.
+Additionally, it is a popular street drug as well and is often sold as TNT, China girl, jackpot, murder 8 and other names, according to the National Institute on Drug Abuse.

-- According to the World Health Organization (WHO), more than 2 million Americans are addicted to prescription opiates like fentanyl.
+- According to the World Health Organization, more than 2 million Americans are addicted to prescription opioids like fentanyl.

-- Teens and young adults who develop an addiction to opiate drugs like fentanyl often do so when they take leftover prescriptions from their parents’ medicine cabinets – drugs left over from pain management after surgery.
+- Teens and young adults who develop an addiction to opiate drugs like fentanyl often do so when they take leftover prescriptions from their parents’ medicine cabinets, such as drugs left over from pain management after surgery.

 Fentanyl Addiction Rehab